ausminternet/blogprint/readme.md

 ### getPostUrl( $post )

-Returns the wordpress-style-uri for a given post.
+Returns the wordpress-style-url for a given post.

 ### getAuthorName( $username )